abnaki/albiruni/README.md

 Builds with Visual Studio 2013 and targets .NET Framework 4.5 in Windows.

 Release scheduled for Summer 2016.
-Albiruni is under [GPL](./LICENSE).
+Albiruni is under [GNU Public License](./LICENSE).

 Practical applications for visualization:
 - personal travel records